Do you want to calculate your company value simply and easily?

 The financial structure of a company refers to the way it is financed and what its capital structure is.

-• Leverage ratio: A company’s debt ratio, i.e. the ratio of debt to equity, can influence the choice of profit ratio.
-Companies with high levels of debt, where interest accounts for a significant portion of costs, should prefer EBITDA as it excludes interest and provides a better idea of operating profitability.
+• Debt ratio: The debt ratio of a company, i.e. the ratio of debt to equity, can influence the choice of profit ratio.
+Companies with high levels of debt where interest represents a significant portion of costs should prefer EBITDA because it excludes interest and provides a better idea of operating profitability.

-• Depreciation and amortization: for companies with significant depreciation and amortization costs, the net profit is negatively affected.
-In such cases, EBITDA can also be used to assess profitability excluding these costs.
+• Depreciation and amortization: companies with significant depreciation and amortization costs will have a negative impact on net profit.
+In such cases, EBITDA can also be used to assess profitability without these costs.

-• Equity Financing: Companies that are primarily funded by equity should favor net income because they are not as dependent on interest payments and tax breaks on debt.
+• Equity financing: Companies that are predominantly financed by equity should prefer net profit because they are not as dependent on interest payments and tax benefits on debt.

 Make cleanups